Are you looking to build your business’s website on Squarespace? Use this guide to determine if Squarespace is right...

 Promote Interaction: Depending on the course material, allowing your participants to interact with one another can greatly improve the overall experience of an online course.
 Creating a small community to bounce ideas off of and ask questions can make participants feel more inclined to participate with each other and show deep interest in the course material and community you’ve created.

 Creating a course is the first step, followed by promotion and official launch.
 Once you’ve gone through all of that, understanding how your course is being received should be your next step.
-There is always room for improvement, so don’t always assume that feedback from participants is a bad thing.
-You are viewing your course from your own lens, but there are many other lenses out there.
-Fine tuning your course from student feedback will make the course that much stronger and that much more profitable for you in the long run.
+There is always room for improvement, so don’t always assume that participant feedback is bad.
+You are viewing your course from your own lens, but many other lenses are out there.
+Fine-tuning your course from student feedback will make the course stronger and more profitable for you in the long run.
 Unsure where to start with putting these tips into action?
+Schedule a time to chat with us today.